OleVik/localized-readability/README.md

 console.log(highlight);
 ```

-This returns a string of highlighted text, wherein the `p`-tag is used for paragraphs, and the `mark`-tag is used for
-sentences and words.
-The class `sentence` denotes sentences, and `word` words, as well as the class and a number between
-0 and 4 — higher numbers indicating higher difficulty.
+This returns a string of highlighted text, wherein the `p`-tag is used for paragraphs, and the `mark`-tag is used for sentences and words.
+The class `sentence` denotes sentences, and `word` words, as well as the class and a number between 0 and 4 — higher numbers indicating higher difficulty.
 For example, `<mark class="sentence sentence-0"><mark class="word word-0">Hi</mark>!</mark>`.

 #### Performance

-It is advised not to run the Highlighter synchronously in a browser, and to consider offsetting each type of
-highlighting if possible.
-The paragraph- and sentence-highlighting is much simpler in this regard, and can fairly safely
-be ran together on medium-length inputs.
-Word-highlighting is much more resource intensive, as each word has to have its
-syllables counted, and can take several seconds even on short-length inputs.
+It is advised not to run the Highlighter synchronously in a browser, and to consider offsetting each type of highlighting if possible.
+The paragraph- and sentence-highlighting is much simpler in this regard, and can fairly safely be ran together on medium-length inputs.
+Word-highlighting is much more resource intensive, as each word has to have its syllables counted, and can take several seconds even on short-length inputs.

-In the [test/browser folder](https://github.com/OleVik/localized-readability/tree/master/test/browser) there are an
-html-files which demonstrates running the Parser and Highlighter asynchronously, for various languages.
+In the [/test/browser folder](https://github.com/OleVik/localized-readability/tree/master/test/browser) there are an html-files which demonstrate running the Parser and Highlighter asynchronously, for various languages.
+The [interactive demo](https://olevik.github.io/localized-readability/) does the same, but with added controls.

 ## Development